MaherKSantina/MSAutoView/README.md

 ```
 **Note: For the minimal configuration to work, the class's name should be the same as the xib's name**

-8. In the storyboard, add a normal view to your view controller
-9. Set its class to the one created (`ListingView`)
+3. In the storyboard, add a normal view to your view controller and set its chass to the one created (`ListingView`)
-10. Run the project, the view should contain the content of the xib
+4. Run the project, the view should contain the content of the xib

     ![Image](https://user-images.githubusercontent.com/24646608/34811158-9ee32e80-f6f3-11e7-9645-b488647af327.png)